-He Appeal to His Race to Fit Themselves for Citizenship.
+He Appeal to His Race to Fi Themselves for Citizenship.
 Opposes Reduction in the

 South's Representation.
 Emancipation Day was celebrated in great style in Beaufort.
 The grand marshal of the day was Joseph Dais.
-There was a street parade of colored eterans of the late war, colored militia and business men and citizens.
+There was a street parade of colored sterans of the late war, colored militia and business men and citizens.
 The exercises were held at the school house.
 The emancipation proclamation was read by Edward Mayors.
 Rev. P. P. Watson was master of ceremonies.
 Robert Smalls delivered a short address reviewing the first emancipation celebration which was held at Beaufort in 1863.
-Gen. Rufus Saxon wired con-gratulations, as he was present in Beau-fort at the '63 celebration, which were read by Rev. Watson; after which he introduced the orator of the day, Presi-dent Thomas E. Miller, who spoke in part as follows: Mr. Chairman, veterans and fellow citisens: I am here at my old home, having been honored by your commit-tee with an invitation to deliver the address on this the thirty seventh anniversary of our emancipation.
+Gen. Rufus Saxon wired congratulations, as he was present in Beau-fort at the '63 celebration, which were read by Rev. Watson; after which he introduced the orator of the day, President Thomas E. Miller, who spoke in part as follows: Mr. Chairman, veterans and fellow citisens: I am here at my old home, having been honored by your commit-tee with an invitation to deliver the address on this the thirty-seventh anniversary of our emancipation.

-It is not in my power to express here or elsewhere the heartfelt gratitude that I owe you and how deeply I appreciate this call to be with you on this day-a day that means so much to us negroes.
+It is not in my power to express here or elsewhere the heartfelt gratitude that I owe you and how deeply I appreciate this call to be with you on this day-s day that means so much to us negroes.
 It is indeed our passover, for upon it the pronunciamento that made us men and citizens and that severed the chains that bound us in fetters that were galling indeed went into effect.

-Every nation weak or strong has had its passover day; and the more loyal they are to their country, the more pa-triotic they are to their birthland, the more faithful they have been in commemorating the day of their deliverance.
-And this magnificent display of citizens and soldiery and especially that solid phalanx over there of battle-scarred veterans who fought that this day night not be robbed of its hallowed blessings, remind me of the full measure of loyalty, patriotism and self-sacrificing devotion to principles that are the embodiment of the American Ne-
+Every nation weak or strong has had its passover day; and the more loyal they are to their country, the more pa-triotic they are to their birthland, the more faithful they have been in com-memorating the day of their deliverance.
+And this magnificent display of citizens and soldiery and especially that solid phalanx over there of battle scarred veterans who fought that this day might not be robbed of its hallowed blessings, remind me of the full measure of loyalty, patriotism and self-sacrificing devotion to principles that are the embodiment of the American Ne-

 While in the state senate, one of the greatest compliments that was ever paid to the head, hand and heart of the American negro fell from the lips of that splendid Confederate chieftain, Gen. Mart Gary.
-Said he: "The ne-gro is ignorant, but he is loyal to a cause, he is faitnful to a trust, and there is no body of men found anywhere who will follow a leader with more confidence, love and fidelity than the negro."
-"Give him leadership," said Ger.
-Gary, "and he becomes blind to everything other than to the call of erite with foul treason in heart.
+Said he: "The ne-gre is ignorant, but he is loyal to a cause, he is faithful to a trust, and there is no body of men found anywhere who will follow a leader with more confidence, love and fidelity than the negro."
+"Give him leadership," said Get...
+Gary, "and he becomes blind to everything other than to the call of cords him as never a carping hypo-erite with foul treason in heart.

-Yes, Mr. Chairman, our peopre have betrayed a trust, whether at in the fields, in the work shops a the battle field.
-History resords him as never a carping hypo-
+Yes, Mr. Chairman, our peopre have betrayed a trust, whether at in the fields, in the work shops on the battle field.
+History re-

-Standing here amidst the very first moments of a new century, having been permitted to live during the last half of the century that has just passed away, I am able to recall many events Which are recorded history And as I stand here and draw aside the curtain, and peep down, away down the vista of time, I see the events, as if with magic, passing before my vision all the way down, down the vista, portions which are obscured on account of for their coming.
+Standing here amidst the very first moments of a new century, having been permitted to live during the last half of the century that has just passed away, I am able to recall many events some of which are recorded history curtain, and peep down, away down the vista of time, I see the events, as if with magic, passing before my vision all the way down, down the visit, portions which are obscured on account of hoary age.